GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/03.221-230/07.Wake-the-Song-of-Joy-and-Gladness/docs.md

 -------------|------------|
 Title | Wake the Song of Joy and Gladness |
 Key | A♭ Major |
-Titles | Wake the song, wake the Song |
+Titles | Wake the song, wake the Song, |
 First Line | Wake the song of joy and gladness |
 Author | W. F. S.
 Year | 1908